 One of the greatest exponents of Art Deco was the poster designer Adolphe Jean-Marie Mouron, who worked under the psuedonym Cassandre (1901-68).
 Cassandre was an influential commercial artist and typeface designer, and became one of the greatest poster designers of the 20th century.
 Cassandre was born in Kharkov, Ukraine.
 His parents were French and his family were forced to migrate to Paris due to the hostile political climate.
 This brought him to the centre of the European art world.
 He studied painting at the Ã‰cole des Beaux-Arts and the AcadÃ©mie Julian, but at the age of 22 he started designing posters under the name Cassandre.

 One of the greatest exponents of Art Deco was the poster designer Adolphe Jean-Marie Mouron, who worked under the psuedonym Cassandre (1901-68).
 Cassandre was an influential commercial artist and typeface designer, and became one of the greatest poster designers of the 20th century.
 Cassandre was born in Kharkov, Ukraine.
-His parents were French and his family were forced to migrate to Paris due to the hostile political climate.
+His parents were French and his family was forced to migrate to Paris due to the hostile political climate.
 This brought him to the centre of the European art world.
 He studied painting at the École des Beaux-Arts and the Académie Julian, but at the age of 22 he started designing posters under the name Cassandre.

 Posters had become an important advertising medium, providing many opportunities for commercial artists.
 Cassandre began working for a Parisian printing house and earned a reputation with works such as Au Bûcheron (woodcutter).
 This was designed for a cabinetmaker.
 It shows a heroic worker cutting a tree in half.
 The streaking lines resemble lines of force, charging the image with energy.
 They are also typical of the facetted Art Deco style.
 This poster won first prize at the 1925 Exposition Internationale des Arts Décoratifs.